Kenilworth

 · Why the risks of the project do not appear to have been adequately considered?

-Melrose made it clear these questions are about learning, not blame.
+Cllr Melrose made it clear these questions are about learning, not blame.
 She committed to meeting with the Kenilworth Town Council and residents to answer questions directly about the site.

-Nicola Jones, Chair of the Kenilworth & Southam Labour Party commented: "It's good to see the District Council promising action and accountability.
+Nicola Jones, Chair of the Kenilworth & Southam Labour Party commented: "It's good to see the district council promising action and accountability.
 This is exactly what local people want from their representative".

-A report to the District Council Cabinet will be made in October presenting the options, with a business case due in Spring 2026.
+A report to the district council cabinet will be made in October presenting the options, with a business case due in Spring 2026.

 CHECK OUT OUR Jobs Section HERE!